fencsik/ProbeTrack/00readme.txt

 * stoptrack3: stoptrack1 with random trial durations and 2 or 4
   targets
 * stoptrack4: replicates stoptrack3 with a new set of naive subjects
+* stoptrack5 (NIA): stoptrack4 (?) with a fixation point, and
+  instructions to either fixate it or move eyes freely (incomplete)

 * switchtrack1: one distractor reappears post-gap in a location that a target had occupied prior to the gap